Fresno Parents demand schools open, county officials say it’s out of state’s hand

-FRESNO, California (KGPE) — Around 70 Fresno County parents, students, and a city Councilmember Garry Bredefeld protested the physical closure of school campuses near Palm and Herndon avenues on Thursday.
+FRESNO, California (KSEE) — Around 70 Fresno County parents, students, and a city Councilmember Garry Bredefeld protested the physical closure of school campuses near Palm and Herndon avenues on Thursday.

 The protesters demanded children get back in the classroom as they shouted “open our schools”.